jolo-dev/Futurice-Calculator/README.md

   ANY - https://abc6defghi.execute-api.us-east-1.amazonaws.com/dev/{proxy+}
 ```

-Copy paste into your browser, and _voila_!
+Copy paste into your browser, _et voila_!

 ## Local development

-To develop locally, create a virtual environment and install your dependencies:
+To develop locally, create a virtual environment and install your dependencies (assuming Python3):

 ```bash
 virtualenv venv